 If you aren’t feeling the all-white walls, add in a hint of colour without diving in the deep end.
 Pale neutrals, such as beiges, introduce warmth with the airy feel of a bright neutral.
 When you pair pale beige wall paint with furniture in a similar colour palette, you will create the impression of an open and seamless space.

 Believe it or not, but bold and bright colours work incredibly well in small spaces.
-Opt for a shabby chic Parma Violet purple or a moody lavender to incorporate into the space.
+Opt for a pale but bright Parma Violet purple or a moody lavender to incorporate into the space.
 These wild colours would be too in-your-face all over a giant living room wall but look amazing in cosy nooks and small bedrooms.

 The smaller the space, the darker you can go.
 Used sparingly, dark colour creates the idea of depth, which can actually make small rooms look bigger.
 The good news is there are so many greys out there to choose from.